zuozhenggh/learning-library/developer-library/python-and-database-scripting/python-scripting/python-scripting.md

     In general, larger array sizes improve performance.
 Depending on how fast your system is, you may need to use different arraysizes than those given here to see a meaningful time difference.

-    The default arraysize used by cx\_Oracle 7 is 100.
-There is a time/space tradeoff for increasing the arraysize.
-Larger arraysizes will require more memory in Python for buffering the records.
+    There is a time/space tradeoff for increasing the values.
+Larger values will require more memory in Python for buffering the records.
+    If you know the query returns a fixed number of rows, for example 20 rows, then set arraysize to 20 and prefetchrows to 21.
+The addition of one to prefetchrows prevents a round-trip to check for end-of-fetch.
+The statement execution and fetch will take a total of one round-trip.
+This minimizes load on the database.

+    The default value of arraysize for cx\_Oracle is 100.
 If you know a query only returns a few records, decrease the arraysize from the default to reduce memory usage.

 ## **Step 8:** Binding Data